slatedocs/slate/source/index.html.md

 ### Getting Started

 To get set up with using Sila, you'll need to obtain your own **developer handle** with a **set of keys**.
 In order to obtain these, a prospective developer must first go through an automated KYC vetting process.
-Visit the [quickstart guides](https://guide.silamoney.com/api/) to learn more.
+Visit the [quickstart guides](https://guide.silamoney.com/api/)to learn more.

 The set of "auth keys" you receive can double as Ethereum private/public keys.
 These keys will be used in the API's [authentication mechanism](#authentication); you should *not* plan to hold large amounts of assets at the associated Ethereum address.